 Ingredients and possible substitutions

-- Softened butter: For flavor and texture purposes we need butter in these cookies.
+- Softened butter: We need butter in these cookies for flavor and texture purposes.
 Don't substitute it for oil.

 - White and dark brown sugar: The combination of sugars is necessary to ensure the fudgy texture inside and the crispy texture outside.